structured-query-language/structured-query-language.github.io/stock-analysis.md

 # Stock Analysis using MATCH_RECOGNIZE

 Pattern Matching is key to anomaly detection and trend analysis.
 It is quite common to query the Data Warehouse to find patterns in data.
-One commonly overlooked SQL clause that allows detection of patterns in relational data is `MATCH_RECOGNIZE`.
+One commonly overlooked SQL clause that allows detection of patterns in relational data is [MATCH_RECOGNIZE](applied-overview-of-MATCH_RECOGNIZE-clause.md).

-`MATCH_RECOGNIZE` clause is available in modern Warehouse Databases like #Snowflake and #Azure.
+[MATCH_RECOGNIZE](applied-overview-of-MATCH_RECOGNIZE-clause.md) clause is available in modern Warehouse Databases like #Snowflake and #Azure.
 Here is a sample query to identify stocks that show an increasing stock price trend for the most number of days.
-This is a simple example, but regex powered `MATCH_RECOGNIZE` can be used for sophisticated trend analysis.
+This is a simple example, but regex powered [MATCH_RECOGNIZE](applied-overview-of-MATCH_RECOGNIZE-clause.md) can be used for sophisticated trend analysis.

 ```sql